Roach Control, Exterminator, and Treatment in Lubbock TX

 Behavior & Risks

 With a natural lifespan of more than a year, cockroaches are social insects and reproduce quickly.
 Female German roaches lay up to 50 eggs at a time.
-Left untreated, this pest can easily infest an entire building.
+Left untreated, this pest can quickly infest an entire building.
 They are highly adaptable and can quickly move to a couch, cabinet, TV, or even next door.
-Their speed and versatility of movement aids them.
+Their speed and versatility of movement aid them.
 Cockroaches can swim, fly, and jump.

 close up of cockroach head